FYI

 LCD Scheduling

-- When reserving the LCD, include the time you need for setup and return of the LCD back to E401A.
-If you are not able to return the projector before the main office closes for the day, it is your responsibility to check the online schedule and make arrangements to return the projector at least 15 minutes BEFORE the next reservation on the following business day.
-The office is open during the main office hours which are 8am-5pm.
+• When reserving the LCD, include the time you need for setup and return of the LCD back to E401.
+If you are unable to return the projector before the Fiscal Office staff leave for the day, it is your responsibility to check the online schedule and make arrangements to return the projector at least 15 minutes BEFORE the next reservation on the following business day.
+The Fiscal Office is open from 8am-5pm.

 LCD Reservation Priority